 Jesse Burnam’s original league; the Indian site on the Ellinger

 side has probably been destroyed by gravel mining).

 what’s this?
-On another terrace, on the western side of the river, a small “x”
+On another terrace, on the western side of the river,

-could it commemorate to appear on a 50 year old USGS
+place or event could it commemorate to appear on a 50 year old USGS

 A physical search revealed the marker was no longer in the indicated

 location on the old Burnam homeplace near Holman.